 There are several problems that often occur with mumps.
 These can be worrying, but they're rarely serious and usually improve as the infection passes.

-Pain and swelling of the testicle (orchitis) affects 1 in 4 males who get mumps after puberty.
+Pain and swelling of the testicle (orchitis) affects up to 1 in 3 males who get mumps after puberty.
 The swelling is usually sudden and affects only one testicle.
 The testicle may also feel warm and tender.

 In affected boys and men, swelling of the testicle normally begins 4 to 8 days after the swelling of the parotid gland.
 Occasionally, swelling can occur up to 6 weeks after the swelling of the glands.

 Any testicle pain can be eased using painkillers such as paracetamol or ibuprofen you buy from the pharmacy or supermarket.
 If the pain is particularly severe, contact your GP, who may prescribe you a stronger painkiller.

 Applying cold or warm compresses to your testicle and wearing supportive underwear may also reduce any pain.

 Just under half of all males who get mumps-related orchitis notice some shrinkage of their testicles and an estimated 1 in 10 men experience a drop in their sperm count (the amount of healthy sperm their body can produce).
 However, this is very rarely large enough to cause infertility.

 About 1 in 15 females who get mumps after puberty experience swelling of the ovaries (oophoritis), which can cause:

 The symptoms of oophoritis usually pass once the body has fought off the underlying mumps infection.

 Viral meningitis can occur if the mumps virus spreads into the outer protective layer of the brain (the meninges).
 It occurs in up to 1 in 4 cases of mumps.